-Copies of the most recent Prospectus and Trust Deed (including any Supplemental Deeds of the Scheme) may be inspected at the Manager's registered office.
-The Manager's office address is set out in the directory under Appendix 3.
+Copies of the most recent prospectus and Trust Deed may be inspected at the Manager's registered office (the address is set out in Appendix 5).
+Supplemental trust deeds of the Scheme may also be inspected at the address of the Manager's registered office.